MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Prepare_Identity_Synch.md

 16. Close the **Network and Internet** window.

 17. Proceed to the next exercise.
-You are now ready to install the Azure AD Connect tool and enable directory synchronization.
+You are now ready to install the Microsoft Entra Connect tool and enable directory synchronization.

 # Proceed to Lab 3 - Exercise 2